NJI-CHE/flaskWebApp/README.md

-#This is the flask project
+##This is the Flask project

-##The begining of the 100 days of code
+##The beginning of the 100 days of code

 3-06-25
-Used werkzeug to encode and decode user password in the models .py file.
+Used werkzeug to encode and decode user password in the models.py file.
 We first import werkzeug and then we

 Installed the flask login module which is Login manager imported and initilaised it in the init.py file